 Dishonest companies that take part in such practices also don’t typically provide required protections such as workers compensation or unemployment insurance.
 As a result of not providing those protections, companies can drastically undercut the prices of legitimate employers in the industry, that accurately classify and pay their workers.
 The actions of dishonest companies not only their workers but other employers that play by the rules and ultimately lose out on business when they aren’t able to match a lower bid.

-Background And Summary Of New Law
+Background And Summary Of New State Law

 Under the current legal framework, an employer will receive an unclassified misdemeanor charge if found guilty of wage theft.
 Additionally, they will have to pay a fine of $300 for failure to pay wages or a $500 fine for failure to pay the minimum wage.
 Under HB19-1267, failure to pay an employees wages constitutes theft, and depending on the amount of wages that are unpaid can be considered a petty offense or misdemeanor.
 If the amount of unpaid wages exceeds $2,000, the employer could face potential felony charges.